slskd/slskd/docs/config.md

 By default, incomplete and downloaded files are saved in `APP_DIR/incomplete` and `APP_DIR/downloads`, respectively.
 The application will create these directories on startup if they don't exist.

 Alternative locations can be specified for each directory.
-Directories must exist and must be writable by the application.
+Directories must exist and must be writable by the application; the application will not attempt create them.

 |Command Line|Environment Variable|Description|
 |----|-----|-----------|